wassupluke/wassupluke.github.io/cv.md

 ## Currently

-Demonstrating the art of compassionate, level-headed, capable nursing to the next generation
+Demonstrating the art of compassionate, level-headed, capable nursing to the next generation.

 ### Specialized in

-Care of the critically ill, including, but not limited to, thoracic, vascular, orthopedic, plastics, urology, ENT, oral/facial, IR-lytic procedures, status 1A heart patients, OB, and occasionally CV surgery, neurosurgery, and medical patients
+Care of the critically ill, including, but not limited to, thoracic, vascular, orthopedic, plastics, urology, ENT, oral/facial, IR-lytic procedures, status 1A heart patients, OB, and occasionally CV surgery, neurosurgery, and medical patients.

 ### Research interests

-Alcohol withdrawal, ICU delirium, athletic and endurance physiology, integrated bedside technologies, presentation of complex critical care concepts
+Alcohol withdrawal, ICU delirium, athletic and endurance physiology, integrated bedside technologies, presentation of complex critical care concepts.

 ## Education